pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-subclass-with-fields.md

 Set step 1

-#|en| Let's look at <i>Replace Subclass With Fields</i>, using the example of the same person class and its gender subclasses.
+#|en| Let's look at *Replace Subclass With Fields* , using the example of the same person class and its gender subclasses.

 Select "return true"